 Ultimately, to achieve a complete stimulus, you need more than a heavy weight – you need to get tired too.
 The only way to get there is through volume (larger workload).

 Why is volume so important?

-Let’s say that somebody is sbout to hit you in the head with one super hard punch that could knock you out cold.
-The damage that you will suffer on brain level could be severe and you may even die depending on how conditioned you are to face such level of physical impact.
+Let’s say that somebody hits you in the head with one super hard punch that could knock you out cold.
+The damage that you will suffer could be severe, and you may even die depending on how conditioned you are.

-If you are natural, you cannot get away with lifting super light weight.
-You need moderate weights in order to stimulate growth – not too light but not too heavy either.
+If you are natural, you cannot get away with lifting really light weights.
+You need more to stimulate growth.

-If your plans were to get ‘swol’ by just messing around with the pink plastic dumbbells, it’s not going to happen.
-At the same time if you plan on performing heavy weight masturbation, you may get some growth accompanied by a lot of injuries and too much overall pain.
+If your plans are to get “swol” by messing around with the pink plastic dumbbells, it’s not going to happen.
+Growth requires pain.